fsmi/rpcd/README.md

 ### daemon

 This tool interacts with ratpoison and the underlying Linux system, loading layouts and managing processes.
-It provides an API via HTTP, which is detailed in [endpoints.txt](endpoints.txt)
+It provides an external API via HTTP, which is detailed in [endpoints.txt](endpoints.txt).
+Additionally, the automated control feature provides an optional internal API, which is described in detail in a later section.

 ### webclient